10 Songs (I Hate Myself album)

 10 Songs is the second LP by American emo band I Hate Myself, released in the year 1997.
-It is the most well known album by the band, and it uses the "Black Casper" font.
+It is the most well known album by the band.
 It was re-released on CD with "To a Husband at War" as a bonus track in 2000.
 The song originally appeared on the band's split 7-inch with Strikeforce Diablo.